whosonfirst/go-whosonfirst-rasterzen/README.md

   -go-cache
     	Cache tiles with an in-memory (go-cache) cache.
   -include value
     	Include only those records matching one or path '{PATH}={VALUE}' statements.
 Paths are evaluated using the gjson package's 'dot' syntax.
+  -lambda-dsn value
+    	A valid go-whosonfirst-aws DSN string.
+Required paremeters are 'credentials=CREDENTIALS' and 'region=REGION' -lambda-function string
-  -max-zoom int
+    	A valid AWS Lambda function name. (default "Rasterzen") -max-zoom int
     	 (default 16)
   -min-zoom int